-Loved ones with addiction problems may resist rehab.
-One of the best ways of helping them overcome this resistance is to show empathy.
-Demonstrating concern, listening, and avoiding criticism is a great way of minimizing your loved one’s resistance to go to rehab.
+Loved ones with addiction problems may resist going to Hertfordshire rehab.
+One way to help them overcome this resistance is to show empathy.

 Our Rehab Hertfordshire therapy services include:

-Before you tell your boss you are going to rehab, understand your legal rights as per the law and the company’s policies.
-You should be prepared legally and psychologically.
+Before you tell your boss you are going to Hertfordshire rehab, understand your legal rights.
+You should prepare yourself legally and mentally.

-It also helps to be honest and brave.
-Don’t fear being discriminated, and if telling your boss isn’t worth it for you for whatever reason, you aren’t obligated to say anything.
-You can use your vacation time to go to rehab.
+It helps to be honest and brave.
+If for whatever reason telling your boss isn’t worth it, you aren’t obligated to say anything.
+You can use your holiday time to go to rehab.

-Although it’s in your best interest to finish any rehab program you start.
-Leaving early can reduce your chances of enjoying a successful recovery.
-Unless it is recommended by rehab professionals, it’s best to finish your program and find ways of coping from rehab professionals attending to you.
+It’s usually in your best interest to finish any rehab programme you start.
+Leaving early can reduce your chances of enjoying a good recovery.

 Below we list a number of organisations you may contact to assist in your recovery: